11-Day Itinerary - 8 Days Climbing: $5,270

 Summit: 19,340-ft/5,895-m • 2.75 miles/4.5 km • 7-9 hours

-After breakfast it's a 4-5 hour hike to Mweka camp where you stop for lunch and say goodbye to your porters.
-Then a 4-hour hike through the rainforest takes you down to the gate where you sign out of the national park.
+After breakfast it's a 2 hour hike to Mweka camp.
+Then a 4 hour hike through the rainforest takes you down to the gate where you enjoy your final lunch and a celebration with your guides and porters.

 Depart Tanzania, or continue on safari through some of the most spectacular wildlife reserves on the planet.
 Learn more